CraftAcademyLabs/ca_course/guides/ionic-fonts.md

 // To view all the possible Ionic variables, see:
 // http://ionicframework.com/docs/theming/overriding-ionic-variables/

+$font-family-base: 'montserrat';

+// [...] other code...

+// Fonts
+// --------------------------------------------------

+@import "roboto";
+@import "noto-sans";

 @font-face {
   font-family: montserrat;
   src: url('../assets/fonts/montserrat.woff2') format('woff2');
 }

-$font-family-base: 'montserrat';
 ```

 The `font-family-base` sets the font to be used as the base font for the entire application.
-This variable and many others can be found in the [link](http://ionicframework.com/docs/theming/overriding-ionic-variables/) in the commented out code about `Shared Variables`.
+This variable and many others can be found in the [link](http://ionicframework.com/docs/theming/overriding-ionic-variables/) in the commented out code about `// Shared Variables`.

 Now if you fire up the server, you should see the font being used instead of the basic ionic one.